Organising your clips in collections keeps things clear as the number of clips in your production grows.

-The collection now appears in the sidebar on the left of the library:
+To create more collections, you simply repeat the above process.
+The collections you make will appear in the sidebar on the left of the library:

 Clicking the collection will activate a filter showing only the clips in this collection.
 No clips are in our collection yet, so no results will be shown if you click it.
 So how do you get clips in a collection?